ketankartoza/catalogue_fork/docs/sphinx/user-docs/searching.rst

 | Superspectral (9-40) | 9 to 40 bands |
 | Hyperspectral (>40) | more than 40 bands |

-Technical note: As with geometric accuracy, the number of bands used for filtering is taken from  GenericImageryProduct::band_count rather than AcquisitionMode::band_count.
+Technical note: As with spatial resolution, the number of bands used for filtering is taken from  GenericImageryProduct::band_count rather than AcquisitionMode::band_count.